Experienced Westchester County & New York City Medical Malpractice Lawyers

 - Uncontrolled hemorrhage during or after surgery

-Please go to “Verdicts and Settlements” to learn more about sample cases New York City medical malpractice attorney Peter DeFilippis and his firm have successfully processed for clients.
-Medical malpractice cases are handled on a contingency basis, in accord with a fee schedule set by the those in charge of monitoring the legal profession, which means we do not get paid unless we recover on your behalf.
+Please go to “Verdicts and Settlements“ to learn more about sample cases New York City and Westchester County medical malpractice attorney Peter DeFilippis and his firm have successfully processed for clients.
+Medical malpractice cases are handled on a contingency basis, in accordance with a fee schedule set by those in charge of monitoring the legal profession, which means we do not get paid unless we recover on your behalf.